My name is Andrea Gottardo. I’m a 22-years-old computer science student at the University of British Columbia, Vancouver.

 My major focus area is full-stack mobile applications development, especially on the iOS platform.
 The languages I am mostly proficient in include Swift, Objective-C, Java, Go, and modern, object-oriented PHP+SQL.
 I also have experience working as a Linux system administrator, delivering cloud-hosted web applications and websites.
 I am really interested in computer networking, along with other connected topics such as information security, especially when intersected with mobile applications.

-I am currently attending the University of British Columbia as a 4th-year undergraduate student majoring in Computer Science, planning to graduate in May 2019.
+I am currently in my 4th-year of undergraduate studies at UBC, majoring in Computer Science, and planning to graduate in April 2019.

 At UBC, I have been a Teaching Assistant for more than two years.
 For most of this time, I was part of the team that helps deliver CPSC 110, our first-year programming course designed by Gregor Kiczales.
 I then worked briefly on CPSC 210, a second-year software design course that introduces students to the Java programming language.

-At this time, I am TAing CPSC 317, an upper-level course in computer networking that presents the architecture of the Internet, and covers a variety of topics related to practical network programming such as sockets, transport protocols, and authentication mechanisms.
+At this time, I am TAing CPSC 317, an upper-level course in computer networking that presents the architecture of the Internet, and covers a variety of topics related to practical network programming such as sockets, transport protocols, and security.